yugabyte/yugabyte-db/architecture/design/vector-index.md

 note that we must eventually get at least K results satisfying the filtering conditions from **every chunk**, not from the aggregation of all chunks, to maintain the statistical properties of the search recall of each index chunk in the final result.
-However, if we still getting fewer than K results from a certain chunk after increasing the number M of top results to retrieve from that chunk over the course of a few retries, it might make sense to cut the overall latency and return the results that are available, if this limitation
+However, if we still get fewer than K results from a certain chunk after increasing the number M of top results to retrieve from that chunk over the course of a few retries, it might make sense to cut the overall latency and return the results that are available, if this limitation